frc1418/2017-robot/README.md

 	* Defensive "wheel locking" stance
 * Autonomous mode
 	* Score on any side of the tower (consistently at worlds)
-	* Strucure allows for both field centric and robot centric drive controls.
+	* Structure allows for both field centric and robot centric drive controls.

 ## Note

 **This swerve drive system is far from ideal.
 This code is written to field one robot and one robot only.
 It is not meant to be portable.
-There tidy few strange things that arise due to our hardware implementation of swervedrive.
+There are a few strange things that arise due to our hardware implementation of swervedrive.
 3/4 through build season I started to notice this but by that point things just needed to work.
 I told my team many times that if I were to rewrite swerve drive it would look very different than the system here.**

 **TLDR: This system is designed for the irregularities of ONE robot and should not be seen as an over-arching example.**